ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Wooden carved necklace that Meredith has.
 It has a photo of Helen her daughter.

-Kitan, worship raven god mumblings of new power Moonglow Keep, out in the east reports of monsters
+Kitan, worship raven god mumblings of new power.
+Moonglow Keep, out in the east reports of monsters.

-Wax seal of
+Wax seal of two birds over vegetables.

+Millstone ranch is where they delivered the keystone.